CA-9/CA-Keypad/README.md

 - Original repository : https://github.com/Colbss/colbss_keypad.

-  -- Thanks for Colbss for giving free access to edit the resource.
+  - "Thanks for Colbss for giving free access to edit the resource."